Shotgun Surgery smells occur when a single change requires edits in many classes.

 The consequence of this is that you can easily cause errors whenever a change is made that outside classes do not expect, limiting how quickly you can make changes to the code.

-The aim should be that code changes and classes should have a one-to-one relationship (each change affects only one class).
+The aim should be that code changes and classes have a one-to-one relationship (each change affects only one class).
 Shotgun Surgery smells are one-to-many (one change affects many classes).

 Shotgun Surgery is the opposite of Divergent Change.